 The School's internet connection is filtered, meaning that a large amount of inappropriate material is not accessible.
 However, on occasions it may be possible to view a website which is inappropriate for use in a school.
-In this case the website must be reported immediately to the Headteacher and /or School Business Manager and ICT leader.
+In this case the website must be reported immediately to the Headteacher and /or School Business Manager.